-One of Convoy of Hope’s first community outreaches took place in Watts, Calif., in 1995.
+One of Convoy of Hope’s first Community Events took place in Watts, California, in 1995.
 That day, thousands of honored guests gathered to receive groceries and to hear local musicians perform on a makeshift stage.

-To date, hundreds of thousands of guests across the United States and Europe have received much-needed help through the united efforts of churches, businesses, civic organizations and local government.
+To date, hundreds of thousands of guests across the U.S. and Europe have received much-needed help through the united efforts of churches, businesses, civic organizations, and local government.
 And hundreds of thousands of volunteers have given of their time to distribute millions of dollars in assistance.
 Together they have put smiles on the faces of families who just needed to know someone cares.

 But please know none of this would have been possible without friends like you who have given faithfully so others can receive real help and experience God’s love.
 Thank you for caring and giving.